gcappon/py_replay_bg/docs/src/data_requirements/README.md

 A single meal scenario can be referred to a specific period of time when a specific subject had 1 meal and a corresponding insulin basal-bolus administration.

-To run step 1 of PyReplayBG (i.e., identification) on a single meal scenario, user must provide the corresponding data as a `.csv` file containing (at least) the following mandatory columns:
+To run step 1 of PyReplayBG (i.e., twinning) on a single meal scenario, user must provide the corresponding data as a `.csv` file containing (at least) the following mandatory columns:
 * `t`: the timestamps when data of the corresponding row were recorded (format `DD-MMM-YYYY HH:mm:SS` for example `20-Dec-2013 10:35:00`).
 The sampling grid defined by the `t` column must be